InsertKoinIO/koin/docs/reference/koin-test/checkmodules.md

 #### CheckKoinModules DSL

-For any definition that is using injected parameters, properties or dynamic instances, the `checkKoinModules` DSL allow to specify how to wotk with the following case:
+For any definition that is using injected parameters, properties or dynamic instances, the `checkKoinModules` DSL allow to specify how to work with the following case:

-* `withInstance(value)` - will add `value` instance to Koin graph (can be used in depednency or parameter)
+* `withInstance(value)` - will add `value` instance to Koin graph (can be used in dependency or parameter)

 * `withInstance<MyType>()` - will add a mocked instance of `MyType`.
-Use MockProviderRule. (can be used in depednency or parameter)
+Use MockProviderRule. (can be used in dependency or parameter)

 * `withParameter<Type>(qualifier){ qualifier -> value }` - will add `value` instance to be injected as parameter